Student-centric advice and objective recommendations

 As a student working on college applications, you have a lot of responsibilities to balance and decisions to make.
 Luckily, we can walk you through these steps.
 Check out our guide on how many colleges to apply to, how to find safety, reach, and match schools, and whether you should send test scores to test-optional schools.
 You can also refer to our guides to planning college tours and choosing a college.

 Finally, in order to keep your college options open, it’s important to cover yourself financially.
 That way, if your dream school accepts you, you’ll have a better chance of being able to accept their offer.
-Check out our scholarship search tool as well as our list of scholarships for high school seniors.
+Make sure you check out our list of scholarships for high school seniors.
 You can also explore scholarships by state or by major.
-Good luck out there!
+Finally, check out our platfrom and apply for all the scholarships you are eligible for while you can!